dearhive/MashShare/readme.txt

 == Changelog ==

 = 3.6.2 =
-* New: Adding new Facebook API
+* New: Necessary change because of new facebook API
+* New: Remove mashengine
+* New: Remove GDPR option.
+Not needed any longer as all shares are collected via sharedcount.com
+* New: Add admin notice notifying user of new facebook API.

 = 3.6.1 =
 * Fix: Whatsapp and mail button not opening any longer after recent chrom update when noopener attribute is used.